isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-flea-larvae-look-like/index.md

 layout: post
 ---

-What do flea [larvae](https://pestpolicy.com/what-do-flea-larvae-eat/) look like?
+What do flea [larvae](https://pestpolicy.com/what-do-flea-larvae-eat/)look like?
 If you are concerned that you may have a flea problem, you are likely looking out for various signs.
 This article will look at what you might see when spotting flea larvae and what action to take.
 Read also; [what do flea larvae eat](https://pestpolicy.com/what-do-flea-larvae-eat/).

-[Fleas](https://pestpolicy.com/where-do-flea-larvae-live/) go through four different stages during their life cycle, the second of these stages being the [larvae stage](https://www.petmd. com/dog/parasites/6-facts-about-flea-larvae-you-need-know).
+[Fleas](https://pestpolicy.com/where-do-flea-larvae-live/) go through four different stages during their life cycle, the second of these stages being the [larvae stage](https://www.petmd.com/dog/parasites/6-facts-about-flea-larvae-you-need-know).

 ##  Details: What Do Flea Larvae Look Like?